 By now, we may be tired of hearing about the “Polar Vortex” that swept across many parts of the country.
-It brought record-breaking lows to many places and here in Philadelphia, we were certainly cold.
-Of course, we are no strangers to cold weather, but this was really, really cold.
+It brought record-breaking lows to many places, and we were certainly cold here in Philadelphia.
+Of course, we are strangers to cold weather, but this was cold.

 With the weather like this, we think it is a good time to remind you that you are more susceptible to injuries.
 With ice and snow, you are much more likely to slip and fall outside, but we also want to send a message to property owners – make sure you keep a mop nearby and your warning signs ready.

-If you do sustain an injury on another person’s property, you need to seek medical treatment.
-If you continue shopping or go home without reporting that you were in an accident, but later realize you were injured and then seek treatment, insurance companies will use this against you.
-They will claim that you were not really hurt at the time or that you were injured due to some other reason.
+If you sustain an injury on another person’s property, you must seek medical treatment.
+If you continue shopping or go home without reporting that you were in an accident but later realize you were injured and seek treatment, insurance companies will use this against you.
+They will claim that you were not hurt at the time or were injured for some other reason.

 When you go out, we know you take steps to be safe.
-Sometimes, though, the actions of other people end up causing you harm.
+Sometimes, though, other people’s actions end up causing you harm.

-If you or a loved one have been injured on another person’s property, you may need to seek legal assistance.
-There are going to be times when the carelessness or negligence of a property owner or the people who work for them cause patrons harm.
 While they may not intentionally harm anyone, that does not mean they are not responsible for what happened.
-At the Law Offices of Greg Prosmushkin, P.C., our qualified and experienced team is ready to help you get the compensation you deserve.
-When you need a Philadelphia premises liability attorney, you can contact us for a free consultation by clicking here or calling 215-543-7220.
+At the Law Offices of Greg Prosmushkin, P.C., our qualified and experienced Personal Injury team is ready to help you get the compensation you deserve.